 And you can even pronounce all of them! 🙂

-This recipe is naturally vegan, dairy-free and gluten-free if you use certified gluten-free oats.
-Customize it with your favorite sweetener or throw in a few add-ins like chocolate chips, roasted peanuts or dried fruit.
+- This recipe is naturally vegan, dairy-free and gluten-free if you use certified gluten-free oats.

 More healthy peanut butter recipes: